Mount Kuk

 Mount Kuk (Monte Cucco or Monte Cucco di Plava) is 612 m mountain in Slovenia, near the border with Italy.
-It is located northeast of Gorizia, near the village of Plave and on the southern edge of the Banjšice Plateau, and along with nearby Vodice and Sveta Gora it forms a mountain ridge along the course of the Isonzo.
+It is located northeast of Gorizia, near the village of Plave and on the southern edge of the Banjšice Plateau.
+Along with nearby Vodice and Sveta Gora it forms a mountain ridge along the course of the Isonzo.
 It was heavily contested by Italian and Austro-Hungarian troops during the battles of the Isonzo in World War I, and was located in Italy from 1918 to 1943.